Bell's palsy is a sudden weakness or paralysis on one side of the face. It is usually a temporary condition.

 Your doctor may prescribe corticosteroids if your symptoms have been present for a short time.
 This is a medication that can decrease swelling and pain.

-Antiviral medications along with corticosteroids may be recommended.
+Antiviral medications along with corticosteroids may be advised.
 There is no evidence that antiviral medication alone has any benefit.

 If the paralysis includes your eyelid, you may need to protect your eye.
 This may include:

 - Lubricant or eye drops

 - Covering and taping your eye closed at night

 - An eye patch to keep the eye closed

 Massaging the weakened facial muscles may also help.

 Physical therapy may be advised to improve function.

 Symptoms can be distressing.
 Counseling can help you manage emotional issues and make appropriate adjustments.

 There are no current guidelines to prevent Bell's palsy.